Last updated: May 18th, 2023

-Balancing the advantages of extending credit with the disadvantages is where proper management of the accounts receivable (A/R) process comes into play.
-In short, the A/R process is sending out an invoice for merchandise or services rendered, waiting for some predefined number of days for payment, and finally receiving payment and recording it.
+Balancing the advantages of extending credit with the disadvantages is where proper management of the accounts receivable (AR) process comes into play.
+In short, the AR management process is sending out an invoice for merchandise or services rendered, waiting for some predefined number of days for payment, and finally receiving payment and recording it.

 In this article, we’ll look at a balanced view of the pros and cons of offering net-terms financing.

-If a customer can delay payment vs. paying immediately, most likely that will be the approach taken.
+If a customer can delay payment versus paying immediately, it is most likely that will be the approach taken.
 For businesses, paying on credit is the norm.
-If you know the majority of businesses will seek merchants who allow credit payments, you need a good reason not to offer credit.
+If you know the majority of businesses will seek our merchants who allow credit payments, you need a good reason not to offer credit.

-The end result of offering credit is growth in new customers, which, of course, means more revenue growth.
-Further, keep mind that paying on credit is expected in certain industries.
-If your industry is one of them, not offering credit is stacking the odds against you.
+The end result of offering credit is growth and finding new customers, which, of course, means more revenue growth.
+Further, keep in mind that paying on credit is just expected in certain industries.
+If your industry is one of them, not offering credit will be stacking the odds against you.
 Learn more about using a net terms platform to drive higher revenues.

 More customers can mean more diverse customers.
 The more customers you have, the less dependence you’ll have on any one customer.
 A diverse customer base can also mean some shielding from cyclical events in specific industries, seasonality, and bankruptcies.
 For example, GoMaterials was able to expand into new markets after finding a way to offer payment terms in the USA.